spinque/query-api-ts/README.md

 can be used to fetch the cluster contents.
 Note: this is an opinionated convention that you could choose to diverge from.

-This is what the response of an endpoint with clustered search could look like:
+This is what the response of an endpoint with clustered search could look like.
+Note: results at ranks 2 and 4 represent clusters, the rest do not.

 ```json
 {